-(a) When a property subject to this article becomes abandoned, it must be posted by the mortgagee or designee with the name and the 24-hour contact telephone number of the mortgagee's local property manager, unless such posting is prohibited by recorded covenants and restrictions.
+(a) When a property subject to this article becomes abandoned, it must be posted by the mortgagee in possession or designee with the name and the 24-hour contact telephone number of the mortgagee's local property manager, unless such posting is prohibited by recorded covenants and restrictions.
 The posting must be no less than eighteen (18) inches by twenty-four (24) inches and must be of a font that is legible from a distance of forty-five (45) feet.
 The posting must contain the following language, at minimum, with supporting information:

-THIS PROPERTY IS MANAGED BYREGULAR BASIS.
-AND IS INSPECTED ON P
+THIS PROPERTY IS MANAGED BY AND IS INSPECTED ON A REGULAR BASIS.

 THE PROPERTY MANAGER CAN BE CONTACTED

 BY TELEPHONE AT

 AND BY EMAIL AT